bengreatrix/cops_and_robbers_project/README_template.md

 ### Game Mode 1:

+*insert image*

 In this mode, only one person will be playing.
 You will be contolling a Turtlebot which is a "Robber".
-Your goal is to first steal a piece of gold and then exit the area, all while not being discovered by the autonomously controlled "Copbot".
-You must drive up close enough to one of the gold ingets shown below.
+TherRobber is always the Turtlebot with the red base and the cop is always the Turtlebot with the blue base.
+Your goal as the robber is to first steal a piece of gold and then exit the area, all while not being discovered by the autonomously controlled "Copbot".

-*insert image*

 Once you are close enough, a message will appear in the Robber.py terminal alerting you that you have the gold.

 *insert image*

-You must then drive into one of the two exits shown below.
+You must then drive into one of the two green exits shown below.

-*insert image*

 Be careful not to be caught by the Copbot.
 If the Copbot gets too close to you (roughly a half meter) you will see the message below in your Robber.py terminal, signifying that you have lost the game.

+*insert image*

 ### Game Mode 2: